vizdata-f21/project-2-viz_biz/proposal/README.md

 ## Project Organization

 Within our project, we will have seven different folders.
-The first folder will be the proposal, which will include a README.md that explains the goals and plan of our project.
+One folder will be the proposal, which will include a README.md that explains the goals and plan of our project, along with the images of the art pieces we will be recreating.
 Then, the four of us will each have a folder with our shiny app in it, in which we will work on recreating the chosen art piece.
-The README.md for each of these folders with have the name of the artwork we are recreating and 150-250 words summary and methodology of how we recreated the artwork.We will have a folder with the final shiny app, in which we will combine all of our individual work.
-The README.md for this will contain the final 1000-2000 word write-up.
+The final README.md for each of these folders with have the name of the artwork we are recreating and 150-250 words summary and methodology of how we recreated the artwork.We will have a folder with the final shiny app, in which we will combine all of our individual work.
+The final README.md for this will contain the final 1000-2000 word write-up.
 Finally, we will have our presentation folder, which will contain our slides and code for our final project presentation.

+These are the following art pieces we will be recreating within ggplot:

 [1] NSU Art Museum,
 <https://nsuartmuseum.org/exhibition/frank-stella-experiment-and-change/>